zenecture/neuroflow/README.md

 and learning rate producing a new learning rate.
 Training terminates after `iterations`, or if loss satisfies `precision`.

-Another important aspect is the numerical type of the net, which is set by explicitly annotating `Double` on the settings instance.
-For instance, on the GPU, you might want to work with `Float` instead.
+Another important aspect of the net is its numerical type.
+For example, on the GPU, you might want to work with `Float` instead of `Double`.
+The numerical type is set by explicitly annotating it on the `WeightProvider` instance.

 Have a look at the `Settings` class for the complete list of options.

 # Training